 The Aerospace Bristol vision

-Aerospace Bristol will be a major industrial heritage museum and learning centre that inspires and entertains today's and future generations, through the presentation of the stories and achievements of Bristol's world-class aerospace industry - past, present and future.
+As a first-class museum with learning at its heart, Aerospace Bristol aims to inspire and entertain future generations, through the presentation of the stories and achievements of Bristol's world-class aerospace industry - past, present and future.

 Drawing together collections of objects and archives spanning over 100 years of aviation history with the latest in aerospace technology, Aerospace Bristol will be a first-class museum with learning at its heart.

 Enable a wide range of people to participate in and learn about Bristol's aviation heritage.

 Advance learning, skills and training particularly in science, technology, engineering and design, as well as heritage conservation skills.

 Conserve Bristol's aerospace heritage for present and future generations to experience, appreciate and enjoy.

 Celebrate the world class achievements of the aerospace industry in Bristol and the people who made it possible.